Few people heard of this little Florida town, but it actually offers a couple of the state's most unique off-the-beaten-track attractions!

 Learn more about Lions, Tigers & Bears here.

 Brownsville Park offers 75 acres of natural Florida settings to explore.
 There is a boat ramp to make it easy to launch your canoes, kayaks, and smaller boats.
-There is also a nature loop that is easy enough to enjoy with little ones.
-There is also a more extensive set of trails on the northern end of the park for those seeking more of a challenge.
+Plus, a nature loop that is easy enough to enjoy with little ones.

 Admission: $2 per person or campsite rental